p-ranav/hypergrep/README.md

 ## Highlights

-* Search files and directories for a regex pattern using [Intel Hyperscan](https://github.com/intel/hyperscan)
+* Search recursively for a regex pattern using [Intel Hyperscan](https://github.com/intel/hyperscan)
 * When a git repository is detected, the repository index is searched using [libgit2](https://github.com/libgit2/libgit2)
 * Print line numbers, search case insensitively, exclude git submodules, and filter paths with regex pattern
 * Similar to `grep`, `ripgrep`, etc.